 Sustainable, Contemporary New Build Development, Lambourn, West Berks – Our brief was to create a racing establishment to train racehorses, including a trainer’s house, jockey’s accommodation, stables and administration offices.

 The site is set in a designated Area of Outstanding Natural Beauty and overlooks a rolling hillside.
-The trainer’s house within the main building is completely unique in design and character with a cathedral like entrance hall running through the house and a winged staircase made of high quality oak.

 A Biodigester was installed as they are superb solutions for rural homes.
 The biodigester system utilises organic waste, particularly animal and human excreta, to produce fertiliser and biogas.
 A biodigester consists of an airtight, high-density polyethylene container within which excreta diluted in water flow continuously and are fermented by microorganisms present in the waste.
 The fermentation process is anaerobic, i.e., it takes place without oxygen, and the bacteria responsible for decomposition are methanogenic (i.e., they produce methane, also known as biogas).
 The processed manure is an organic, pathogen-free fertiliser that is rich in nitrogen, phosphorus and potassium.
 The products are primarily for self-consumption on farms.